 How to Run a Pinterest Contest

-In terms of online promotion, Pinterest is often neglected by brands in favour of other social media platforms like Facebook, Twitter and Instagram.
-A lot of this comes down to the fact that Pinterest is yet to reach the number of active users that these other platforms have accrued, but the truth is that if used correctly, Pinterest can still serve as an incredibly powerful platform for promoting your brand and connecting with your audience.
+When it comes to online promotion, Pinterest is often neglected by brands in favour of other social media platforms like Facebook, Twitter and Instagram.
+A lot of this comes down to the fact that Pinterest is yet to reach the same number of active users as these other platforms, but that doesn't mean that Pinterest can't still serve as an incredibly powerful platform for promoting your brand and connecting with your audience.

-If you're looking for a fantastic way to drive powerful actions that will engage and grow your audience on Pinterest then running a Pinterest contest should be at the top of your to-do list, and with Gleam's low cost, high impact Competitions app it's never been easier to run one.
+If you're looking for a fantastic way to drive powerful actions that will engage and grow your audience on Pinterest then running a contest should be at the top of your to-do list, and with Gleam's low cost, high impact Competitions app putting together your own contest has never been easier.

-To help you get started we're going to take you through everything you need to know to run your very own Pinterest contest, but before we dive into how to run a contest let's take a look at exactly why Pinterest contests are so effective.
+To help you get started we're going to take you through everything you need to know to run your very own Pinterest contest, but before we dive into that let's take a look at exactly why Pinterest contests are so effective.

 The Benefits of Running a Pinterest Contest

-Pinterest is a highly social and collaborative platform filled with user-submissions and peer-to-peer sharing.
-It is because of this social, cooperative and creative atmosphere that Pinterest is one of the best platforms for running online contests which elicit engagement and develop stronger relationships with your audience.
+Pinterest is a highly social and collaborative platform that is filled with user-submissions and peer-to-peer sharing.
+Pinterest's social, cooperative and creative atmosphere make it the perfect platform for eliciting engagement and developing stronger relationships with your audience, and there's no better way to do this than by running an online contest.
 This is especially the case if your brand deals with fashion, home design, crafts, cooking, or anything else with a bit of creative flair.

-In addition to being an excellent way to engage users and attract attention, Pinterest contests come equipped with numerous other specific benefits that highlight just how useful they can be.
+In addition to being an excellent way to engage users and attract attention, Pinterest contests come equipped with a number of other unique benefits that highlight just how impactful the platform can be.

 Targeting a Female Audience